 - At the PVCC graduation ceremony, PTK members wear a gold satin stole and gold and blue cording over their graduation gowns and a yellow tassel on their graduation cap.

-- PTK members are recognized college-wide by the college president, vice-president of Instruction and other college administrators, faculty and staff at a special Induction Ceremony/Picnic in the Spring of the year.
+- PTK members are recognized college-wide by the college President, Vice-President of Instruction and other college administrators, faculty and staff at a special Induction Ceremony and Picnic in the Spring.

 Mr. Bruce Robinson or Dr. Kit Decker

 Alpha Epsilon Tau Chapter of Phi Theta Kappa

 PVCC students must be in good standing and meet the academic requirements detailed below.